NoriSte/frontend-testing-on-steroids-v2/README.md

 Do not forge to add a star to my (work in progress) [UI Testing Best Practices](https://github.com/NoriSte/ui-testing-best-practices) book on GitHub 😊

-## Notes for the talk

-- checkout the `talk` branch
-- launch all the scripts except for `npx cypress open`
-- you will launch `npx cypress open` as soon as you start showing the code at the talk
-- show cypress and VSCode side-by-side on the same screen
-- prepare the browser opened on the slides
-- if you need, take a look at the `transcription.md` file on the `talk` branch
-- take a look at the ["How to Talk to Developers"](https://www.youtube.com/watch?v=l9JXH7JPjR4) talk by Ben Orenstein